Griswold v. Connecticut: Right to abortion for any woman, 1973

 The reasoning and language of both Griswold and Eisenstadt were cited in the concurring opinion by Associate Justice Potter Stewart in support of Roe v.
 Wade, 410 U.S. 113 (1973).
 The decision in Roe struck down a Texas law that criminalized aiding a woman in getting an abortion.
 The Court ruled that this law was a violation of the Due Process Clause of the Fourteenth Amendment.
 Abortion became legalized for any woman for any reason, up through the first trimester, with possible restrictions for maternal health in the second trimester (the midpoint of which is the approximate time of fetal viability).
 In the third trimester of pregnancy, abortion is potentially illegal with exception for the mother's health, which the court defined broadly in Doe v.
 Bolton.
 On June 24, 2022, Dobbs v.
-Jackson overturned Roe, reversing the application of the Due Process Clause in the case of abortion.
+Jackson overturned Roe, reversing the application of the Due Process Clause in the case of abortion and returning its regulation to state control under the Tenth Amendment.

-Right to contraception for juveniles at least 14 years of age, 1977
+Right to contraception for juveniles at least 16 years of age, 1977

 In Carey v.
 Population Services International (1977) the U.S. Supreme Court held that it was unconstitutional to prohibit anyone other than a licensed pharmacist to distribute nonprescription contraceptives to persons 16 years of age or over, to prohibit the distribution of nonprescription contraceptives by any adult to minors under 16 years of age, and to prohibit anyone, including licensed pharmacists, to advertise or display contraceptives.
 The Court also held that the Due Process Clause of the Fourteenth Amendment to the United States Constitution does not allow a state to intrude on an individual's decisions on matters of procreation which is protected as privacy rights.

-Right to homosexual relations, 2003
+Right to privacy in private sexual activity, 2003

 Lawrence v.
 Texas (2003) struck down a Texas sodomy law that prohibited certain forms of intimate sexual contact between members of the same sex.
 Without stating a standard of review in the majority opinion, the court overruled Bowers v.
 Hardwick (1986), declaring that the "Texas statute furthers no legitimate state interest which can justify its intrusion into the personal and private life of the individual."
 Justice O'Connor, who wrote a concurring opinion, framed it as an issue of rational basis review.
 Justice Kennedy's majority opinion, based on the liberty interest protected by the due process clause of the Fourteenth Amendment, stated that the Texas anti-sodomy statute touched "upon the most private human conduct, sexual behavior, and in the most private of places, the home", and attempted to "control a personal relationship that ... is within the liberty of persons to choose without being punished".
 Thus, the Court held that adults are entitled to participate in private, consensual sexual conduct.
 While the opinion in Lawrence was framed in terms of the right to liberty, Kennedy described the "right to privacy" found in Griswold as the "most pertinent beginning point" in the evolution of the concepts embodied in Lawrence.